-Fluid-Structure Interaction for Industrial ApplicationsMonday 23 March 2020 - Friday 27 March 2020
+New Date: Fluid-Structure Interaction for Industrial ApplicationsMonday 14 September 2020 - Friday 18 September 2020

 Flow-induced vibration (FIV) is a phenomenon resulting from the interaction of flexible structures immersed in highly energized fluid flows, and it falls in a more general category of fluid-structure interaction (FSI) problems.

 FIV plays an important role in many industrial applications.
 The knowledge and understanding of FSI/FIV are critical to estimate the lifetime of the different components (pipelines, heat exchangers, turbines etc.) with regard to fatigue, stress corrosion cracking, possible failure modes and mechanical wear.
 Recently, the use of numerical tools to simulate FIV has received large interest due to the availability of more computational resources and the necessity to analyse complex configurations with more details.
 These approaches are based on the use of Computational Fluid Dynamics (CFD) and Computational Structural Dynamics (CSM) tools, which are coupled together to solve FSI problems.